-One might think that rejecting speculative metaphysics entails conceding to the skeptic and ceding all of our beliefs, but Locke does not.
+One might thus believe that rejecting speculative metaphysics entails conceding to the skeptic and ceding all of our beliefs.

-He believes that Descartes's standard for knowledge is too high and that we can know about the world around us, without proving the existence of God.
+Locke, in contrast, believes that Descartes's standard for knowledge is too high and that we can know about the world around us without proving the existence of God.